 Of the three vertical boards, the rear board is the one you will cut first.
 Hardiebacker cement board is 1.2m x 0.8m.
 Ideally you want one piece at the back, rather than two, but this is not always possible.
 If you have to have a join have it down the middle maybe?

 Before you start you will want to paint the surface of the inside walls of the recess and one side of the cement board with a PVA mix (3 water to 1 PVA).
 This is very important as without this stage the bond between wall and board may not be good.

-Mix dri-wall adhesive with water so you get a thick consistency (wetter rather than drier is better).
-Coat the board and the wall with copious amounts of the dri-wall.
 You do not need to let the PVA dry and if it does dry add another wetting.